cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesUploadNuget"></a>
 # **packagesUploadNuget**
-> NugetPackageUploadResponse packagesUploadNuget(owner, repo, data)
+> NugetPackageUpload packagesUploadNuget(owner, repo, data)

 Create a new NuGet package